webgpu/webgpufundamentals/webgpu/lessons/webgpu-cube-maps.md

 We added a loop to handle each layer of the texture.
 We changed the views so they select a single layer.
-We also had to explicitly choose `dimension: '2d'` for our views because by default, a view of a 2d texture with more than 1 layer gets the `dimension: '2d-array'` which for the the purpose of generating mipmaps is not what we want.
+We also had to explicitly choose `dimension: '2d'` for our views because by default, a view of a 2d texture with more than 1 layer gets the `dimension: '2d-array'` which for the purpose of generating mipmaps is not what we want.

 Although we won't use them here, our original `createTextureFromSource` and